johnschoeman/sprinkles-of-functional-programming/outline.md

 - potential questions to ask about the work to help decide your approach g are other customers likely to want this feature?
 - do we need to support multiple formats?

+"Good code is code that is easy to change" -quote.